PrasetyoWibowoo/ChatApp/README.md

 ## 🙏 Acknowledgments

 - Built with Rust, SolidJS, and PostgreSQL
-- Deployed on Railway and Vercel (free tiers)
+- Deployed on Render.com and Vercel (free tiers)
 - Email service powered by Gmail SMTP

 ## Notes
 - This is a production-ready foundation with rate limiting, email verification, and security best practices
-- Further hardening (enhanced monitoring, load balancing, CDN) can be added for larger scale
+- Render.com free tier provides proper CORS support (unlike Railway's proxy limitations)
-- CORS configured for Vercel production domain
+- Backend includes health check endpoint at `/health` for monitoring